anitasv/makeup/README.md

 # makeup
-A set of small libraries to make your javascript beter.
+A set of small libraries to make your javascript better.
 Performance may not be great yet, working on it.

 ## Concealer
 Helps you hide your private fields and methods.